• Latest

 The Consequences of Poor Frontline Employee Engagement

 It’s no secret that employee engagement is essential to a company’s success.
-Engaged employees are more productive, more satisfied with their jobs, and more likely to stay with their employer.
+Engaged employees are more productive, more satisfied with their jobs, and more likely to stay with their employers.

-They also provide better customer service, leading to increased sales and higher levels of customer satisfaction.
+They also provide better customer service, increasing sales and higher customer satisfaction.

 So what happens when frontline employees are disengaged?